ellakoa/postcard-poem/content/posts/watching-the-show.md

 ---
 title: Watching the Show
-description: >
+description: "Kingsdown beach, one of my favourite places, especially during low spring tides.
+The bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide returns, one by one they disappear.
-  Kingsdown beach, one of my favourite places, especially during low spring tides.
-The bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide comes back in they seem to magically disappear.
-Now you might think that the small figure sitting on the chalk rocks near the middle of the photo is the lone photographer, but no, it was actually a lady sitting to guard a suspected unexploded device.
-Her friend had spied it the day before and reported it.
-The tide had hidden it with sand again and they wanted to warn others to tread carefully.
-How brave was that?
+  "
 collection: Kent Views
 aspect: landscape
 image: /img/kingsdown-cliffs-9874-t.jpg